List of Futurama characters: Professor Farnsworth

 Many episodes' major plot points are introduced by Farnsworth announcing, "Good news, everyone!" or some variation thereof, either to unveil his latest invention or describe the company's latest delivery assignment.
 On the very few occasions he has actual good news, he often opens with "Bad news, everyone!"
 After Fry resigns from his job in "Law & Oracle", he states that he only says these phrases to make Fry "feel better about his pointless job."
 Another is his exclamation, "Sweet zombie Jesus!"
 He often says "Eh Wha?" when unaware of the situation, or when someone questions a statement he has just made.
 The Professor often makes mutually contradictory statements just moments apart; this happens especially often when briefing his employees, with the prevailing second statement canceling a much more reassuring first sentence.

 The Professor rarely worries about the safety of the crew, viewing them as a means to an end, as evidenced in the first episode, where he is indifferent to what happened to his previous crew and only focuses on getting a new one.
-Farnsworth's employees later discover that their predecessors died while gathering honey from Space Bees ("The Sting").
-The Professor issues his new crew the previous crew's career chips from a manila envelope labeled "Contents Of Space Wasp's Stomach" ("Space Pilot 3000").
+Farnsworth's employees later discover that their predecessors died while gathering honey from Space Bees.
+The Professor issues his new crew the previous crew's career chips from a manila envelope labeled "Contents Of Space Wasp's Stomach".

 It is established in the episode "Mother's Day" that the Professor was once Mom's lover and employee.
 However, they could not maintain their relationship due to Mom's lust for power, including when she decided to weaponize his "Q.T.
 McWhiskers" toy, prompting them to break up.
 When Mom takes control of all the world's robots to cause an uprising, her sons Walt, Larry, and Igner attempt to get the Professor to seduce Mom and retrieve the remote for the robots.
 They get back together briefly, but break up once more when Mom learns the Professor had been initially using her.
 It is revealed in Bender's Game that the Professor is the biological father of Mom's youngest son Igner — the one whom Mom despises the most.

 Many references to the pulp science fiction magazine Weird Tales indicate the Professor may be named in honour of its editor Farnsworth Wright.
 Another possibility is that he is named after the American inventor and television pioneer Philo Farnsworth who appeared in the Futurama episode "All the Presidents' Heads" as an ancestor of the Professor and Philip J. Fry.